crustio/crust-wiki/docs/build-smanager.md

 sidebar_label: Crust Storage Manager
 ---

-sManager(Storage Manager) is a file picking robot which continuous picking and handling files from Crust Network.
-Basically, it divideds into the following parts:
+sManager (Storage Manager) is a file picking robot which continuous picking and handling files from Crust Network.
+Node operators can customize this module to implement their own file handling strategy.
+Basically, sManager is divideds into the following parts:

 1. **Picker**: Listen new files from chain, add a pulling task into `Pulling Queue`;
 2. **Puller**: Take task from `Pulling Queue`, pull the file from IPFS, when the file downloaded successfully, add a sealing task into `Sealing Queue`;